enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/testing_payloads.rst

 Place the two files inside JQM_DIR/jobs/xxxxx where xxxxx is a directory of your choice.
 Please note that the name of this directory must be the same as the one inside the "filePath" tag from the XML.

-If there have libraries to copy (pom.xml is not used), they must be placed inside a directory named "lib".
+If there are libraries to copy (pom.xml is not used), they must be placed inside a directory named "lib": JQM_DIR/jobs/xxxxx.

 Example (with explicit libraries)::